CSG Government Solutions Sponsors the 2023 State Healthcare IT Conne...

 The Illinois Framework Project is a nine agency collaboration to create a modern, integrated service delivery system that dramatically improves interaction with residents, State staff, and contracted providers while eliminating inefficiencies and avoiding duplication of effort.
 The project aims to meet the State’s goal of providing overarching governance and fiscal discipline to foster a “build once, use many” culture.
 Illinois sought assistance in developing a plan to integrate and modernize the various environments of the Framework agencies.

 Illinois selected CSG to help build the foundation for this ambitious initiative.
-CSG provides in-depth research, analysis, planning, and management of the implementation effort.
-We have established a robust enterprise architecture for the Framework, and a governance structure to guide the State’s transformation planning activities.
+CSG provided in-depth research, analysis, planning, and management of the implementation effort.
+We established a robust enterprise architecture for the Framework, and a governance structure to guide the State’s transformation planning activities.

 Our team leverages industry frameworks such as ACF-NHSIA and CMS-MITA and aligns with other federal initiatives such as ACA, NIEM, and OBHITA to establish uniformity and continuity.

 Illinois is pursuing a vision of integrated service delivery that promotes program efficiencies and interoperability.
 CSG is there to help achieve that goal.

 The Oregon Department of Human Services (DHS) is pursuing a multi-year effort to improve services delivery in its SNAP, TANF, Day Care, and Medicaid programs.
 The initiative implements online access to services and benefits, an enhanced case management system, and modernized DHS self-sufficiency systems.
 The project also implements process changes that improve caseworker productivity and effectiveness throughout the DHS field service system and Seniors and People with Disabilities offices.
 These new solutions support DHS staff in their mission to help all of Oregon’s people become independent, healthy, and safe.